-The C++ strings library includes support for two general types of strings:
+The C++ strings library includes support for three general types of strings:

 - std::basic_string - a templated class designed to manipulate strings of any character type.

 - std::basic_string_view (C++17) - a lightweight non-owning read-only view into a subsequence of a string.

 - Null-terminated strings - arrays of characters terminated by a special null character.